Comcast/fishymetrics/README.md

       --vault.secret-id=""      Vault Secret ID for AppRole
       --collector.drives.modules-exclude=""
-                                regex of drive module(s) to exclude from the scrape --credentials.profiles=CREDENTIALS.PROFILES
+                                regex of drive module(s) to exclude from the scrape --collector.firmware.modules-exclude=""
+                                regex of firmware module to exclude from the scrape --credentials.profiles=CREDENTIALS.PROFILES
                                 profile(s) with all necessary parameters to obtain BMC credential from secrets backend, i.e.